---force-downgrade - Downgrades to the desired software version.
+- --force-downgrade Downgrades to the desired software version.
 In this example, version 18.2.
-This includes a database schema downgrade.

-- 3. Make sure that the INSTALLROOT/licenses directory in your downgraded software installation contain the required license keys compatible with the downgraded version of the Services Director. - 4.
-At the prompt, enter: - \$ sudo INSTALLROOT/bin/configure\ssc --liveconfigonly - 5.
+This includes a database schema downgrade. - Make sure that the INSTALLROOT/licenses directory in your downgraded software installation contain the required license keys compatible with the downgraded version of the Services Director. - 4.
 At the prompt, enter:

+'''

+$ sudo INSTALLROOT/bin/configure ssc --liveconfigonly

+'''